hzget/hzget.github.io/ml_tech/ml_tech.md

 The end goal of ML is to make the trained model perform well on new cases (in production).
 Thus we need to find ways to reduce the generalization
-error: Bias, Variance and Irreducible errors (i.e., fix the underfitting and overfitting issue).
+error: Bias, Variance and Irreducible errors.

 ## [Challenges of Machine Learning](./challenges.md)